Click Here for More Images from iStock- 15% off with coupon 15FREEIMAGES

 Nature of Czech republic.

-Marsh tit (Poecile palustris) perched on a twig
+Marsh tit (Poecile palustris) perched on lichen-covered branches in a winter forest.
+Small songbird resting on mossy tree limbs.

 Marsh marigold (Caltha palustris), the popular riverside perennial.